 Season Extenders are wonderful gardening tools.
 They allow gardeners to enjoy their hobby a month or two longer, spring and fall.
 In the spring, gardeners are chomping at the bit to get out into the garden and plant something, anything.
 Every gardener’s late winter dream is to get a jump on the season.
 Also, Jack Frost sometimes visits the garden before our final crops are ready to harvest.
 Certainly, a true gardener can’t allow something like a little frost to ruin those final roses or keep those pumpkins from ripening.

 Enter the world of gardening season extenders.
 Use them to warm up the soil in the spring.
 Also, season extenders protect plants from frost in spring and fall.
 They can be anything from a simple piece of plastic or an old blanket thrown on the tomato plants on a frosty fall evening, to a walk-in greenhouse that allows you to start gardening a couple of months before anyone else in the ‘hood.
 So, let’s explore them all………

-in a huge range of styles to fit your need and budget.
+Avid gardeners find greenhouses are a perfect solution.
+Greenhouses come in a wide range of styles to fit your needs and budget.